 Under orders from Major General Henry Halleck, commanding Department of the Mississippi, Buell’s Army of the Ohio left Nashville on March 13, 1862, to join Major General Ulysses S. Grant’s Army of the Tennessee at Pittsburg Landing on the Mississippi River in western Tennessee.
 As Buell’s army approached their destination on April 6, they could hear the sounds of battle.
-Wood ordered his division to undertake a forced march of approximately thirty miles and arrived at the Battle of Shiloh (April 6-7, 1862) on the second day in time to pursue Confederate General Joseph E. Johnston’s retreating Army of Mississippi.
+Wood ordered his division to undertake a forced march of approximately thirty miles and arrived at the Battle of Shiloh (April 6-7, 1862) on the second day in time to pursue Confederate General P. G. T. Beauregard‘s retreating Army of the Mississippi.

 Siege of Corinth

-Following the Union victory at Shiloh, Halleck personally assumed command of the federal forces in west Tennessee and moved against Confederate General P. G. T. Beauregard’s army safeguarding the important rail center at Corinth, Mississippi.
+Following the Union victory at Shiloh, Halleck assumed command of the federal forces in west Tennessee and moved against Beauregard’s army safeguarding the important rail center at Corinth, Mississippi.
 Wood’s division took part in the successful advance upon and the resulting Siege of Corinth that lasted from April 29 to May 30, 1862.

 Confederate Heartland Campaign

-While Wood and his command spent the summer guarding and repairing railroads in northern Alabama and Middle Tennessee after the fall of Corinth, Confederate President Jefferson Davis made a major change in the Rebel command structure in the West.
+While Wood and his command spent the summer guarding and repairing railroads in northern Alabama and Middle Tennessee after the fall of Corinth, Confederate President Jefferson Davis changed the Rebel command structure in the West.
 On June 27, 1862, Davis relieved Beauregard of command of the Army of Mississippi and replaced him with General Braxton Bragg.
 The pugnacious Bragg soon hatched a plan to put the Confederacy on the offensive by invading Kentucky.

 Smith left Knoxville on August 14, 1862, and he defeated a Union garrison at Richmond, Kentucky on August 30.
 Bragg left Chattanooga in late August and, on September 17, occupied Wood’s hometown, following his victory at the Battle of Munfordville (September 14-17, 1862).